Certificate of Incorporation Zimbabwe (CR2) — What It Is & How to Get One | RegisterCompany.co.zw

 Lost or Damaged Certificate

-If your Certificate of Incorporation is lost, stolen, or damaged, you can apply to the Companies Registry for a certified copy.
+If your Certificate of Incorporation is lost, stolen, or damaged, you can apply to the Registrar of Companies for a certified copy.
 The process:

 1. Write a letter to the Registrar explaining the circumstances